The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Case study: keystroke dynamics

 \subsection{Continuous verification}

-Keystrokes are continuously generated as a user interacts with a computer system, and in an intrusion detection scenario it is desirable to detect an impostor within as few keystrokes as possible.
+Continuous verification has been recognized as a problem in biometrics whereby a resource is continuously monitored to detect the presence of a genuine user or impostor \citep{sim2007continuous}.
+It is natural to consider the continuous verification of keystroke dynamics, and most behavioral biometrics, since events are continuously generated as the user interacts with the system.
+In this case, it is desirable to detect an impostor within as few keystrokes as possible.
 This differs from the static verification scenario in the previous section in which verification performance is evaluated over an entire session.
 Instead, continuous verification requires a verification decision to be made upon each new keystroke \citep{bours2015performance}.

 Continuous verification is enforced through a penalty function in which each new keystroke incurs a non-negative penalty within a sliding window.
 The penalty at any given time can be thought of as the inverse of trust.
 As behavior becomes more consistent with the model, the cumulative penalty within the window can decrease, and as it becomes more dissimilar, the penalty increases.
 The user is rejected if the cumulative penalty within the sliding window exceeds a threshold.
 The threshold is chosen for each sample such that the genuine user is never rejected, analogous to a 0\% FRR in static verification.
 An alternative to the penalty function is the penalty-and-reward function in which keystrokes incur either a penalty or a reward (i.e., a negative penalty) \citep{bours2012continuous}.
 In this work, the sliding window replaces the reward since penalties outside the window do not contribute towards the cumulative penalty.